-send set fbd e
+send set fbd f

-will write all model-edges as small lines running from node to node.
+Usefull when otherwhise a '0.' is not exactly zero.
+The command send set fbd e will write all model-edges as small lines running from node to node.
 A special case of a command file is written with send init named init.fbl which stores status variables (also written at the end of geometry files).
 This can be used in a second or later session by reading it with the "read" command: